 - Stir the other wet ingredients in with the banana.

 - Next, add the wet ingredients to the dry and stir until well combined.
 Fold in the walnuts.

-- Bake for 30 to 35 minutes or until a toothpick inserted in the center comes out clean.
+- Pour into the prepared pan, and bake for 30 to 35 minutes or until a toothpick inserted in the center comes out clean.

 Easy as that!

 Well, maybe there is just one difficult part, and that’s waiting while they cool!
 Since these have a very tender, cake-like texture, it’s best to wait until they’re completely cool before cutting into squares.
 I know it’s tough.
 But I believe in you!